m1ranto/coolab/README.md

+## New features will be added until Friday, 10 March!

 ## What's Coolab?

 A Cool portfolio open-source project management collaboration app.
-New features will be added until March!

 ## Getting Started